Cataclysms are a growth industry – TechCrunch

 We were super curious why Danny had picked disaster tech to niche into, as we hadn’t heard that much about it, frankly.
 But past the fact that it’s a world where sales cycles can last as long as House Congressional tenures, there was quite a lot to get into:

-- Consumer: Dorothy wants to to provide bridge loans to folks who get rekt by a hurricane.
-As government, and insurance money can take ages to arrive, the startup could be onto something. and Perimeter wants to take data, and help folks actually know where to go when there is am emergency.
+- Consumer: Dorothy wants to provide bridge loans to folks who get rekt by a hurricane.
+As government and insurance money can take ages to arrive, the startup could be onto something.
+And Perimeter wants to take data, and help folks actually know where to go when there is an emergency.

 - Data: Danny’s deep dive into the world of data in the disaster space came with a provocative headline, but the market backs him up.
 In this space we took a look at Cornea, which just raised $15 million to help firefighters better understand conflagrations, and Gridware raised $5.3 million to install boxes on power lines.
 Very smart boxes, we should add.